ebennequin/ebennequin.github.io/_pages/about.md

 I love sharing my work in any way I can.
-On this site you will find [all my publications](https://ebennequin.github.io/publications/), along with blog posts, [videos](https://ebennequin.github.io/videos/), and my contribution to open-source: [EasyFSL](https://ebennequin.github.io/videos/).
+On this site you will find [all my publications](https://ebennequin.github.io/publications/), along with blog posts, [videos](https://ebennequin.github.io/videos/), and my contribution to open-source: [EasyFSL](https://ebennequin.github.io/easyfsl/).

 ## News

+### March 22nd, 2021
+I launched the first major update of EasyFSL: [v1.0](https://github.com/sicara/easy-few-shot-learning/releases/tag/v1.0.0).

 ### October 29th, 2021
 I created this very website that you are reading right now.